mhradek/aurkitu/README.md

 [![Code Climate](https://codeclimate.com/github/mhradek/aurkitu.svg)](https://codeclimate.com/github/mhradek/aurkitu)

 Aurkitu is the Basque word for for the English phrase "to find".
 This project is intended to assist in the automatic generation of FlatBuffer IDL/schemas from Java source.

 * FlatBuffers: https://google.github.io/flatbuffers/
 * Building schemas with Maven: https://github.com/davidmoten/flatbuffers

 ## please note
 This is a very early proof-of-concept currently being developed in spare time.

+## roadmap
+[] handle core types
+[] handle options, deprecation, and default values
+[] validate dependencies
+[] implement as plugin and test against a sample project [] test with flatc
+[] release to maven

+## integration
+To be determine.
+The goal is to use as a Maven styled plugin.

 ## usage
 Through the use of annotations: